Sodium periodate: Preparation

 Modern industrial scale production involves the electrochemical oxidation of iodates, on a lead dioxide (PbO2) anode, with the following standard electrode potential:

-H5IO6 + H+ + 2e- -> IO3- + 3 H2O

 Sodium metaperiodate can be prepared by the dehydration of sodium hydrogen periodate with nitric acid.

-Na3H2IO6 + 2 HNO3 -> NaIO4 + 2 NaNO3 + 2 H2O

 Structure

 Sodium metaperiodate (NaIO4) forms tetragonal crystals (space group I41/a) consisting of slightly distorted IO_{4}^{−} ions with average I–O bond distances of 1.775 Å; the Na+ ions are surrounded by 8 oxygen atoms at distances of 2.54 and 2.60 Å.

 Sodium hydrogen periodate (Na2H3IO6) forms orthorhombic crystals (space group Pnnm).
 Iodine and sodium atoms are both surrounded by an octahedral arrangement of 6 oxygen atoms; however the NaO6 octahedron is strongly distorted.
 IO6 and NaO6 groups are linked via common vertices and edges.

 Powder diffraction indicates that Na5IO6 crystallises in the monoclinic system (space group C2/m).

 Uses

 Sodium periodate can be used in solution to open saccharide rings between vicinal diols leaving two aldehyde groups.
 This process is often used in labeling saccharides with fluorescent molecules or other tags such as biotin.
 Because the process requires vicinal diols, periodate oxidation is often used to selectively label the 3′-ends of RNA (ribose has vicinal diols) instead of DNA as deoxyribose does not have vicinal diols.

 NaIO4 is used in organic chemistry to cleave diols to produce two aldehydes.

 In 2013 the US Army announced that it would replace environmentally harmful chemicals barium nitrate and potassium perchlorate with sodium metaperiodate for use in their tracer ammunition.